albertowd/watchfaceEditor/README.md

 Also added quick electron build for convenience.

+You can grab built version from [release](https://github.com/chm-dev/watchfaceEditor/releases/tag/GTS-electron)

-If you want to quickly make yourself desktop electron app just clone this repo and
+If you want to build  electron app yourself, just clone this repo and

 ```sh
 npm run build-electron